DataDog/integrations-extras/sigsci/README.md

 ### Events

-Events are created and sent to your [Datadog Event Stream][9] when an IP address is flagged on Signal Sciences.
+Events are created and sent to your [Datadog Event Stream][9] when an IP address is flagged in Signal Sciences.

 ### Service Checks